Need an EPC in Campbell Park?

 Double glazing

-This will come as a bit of a shock, but double glazing does not have as major an impact on the EPC as most people would think.
+This will come as a shock, but double glazing does not have as major an effect on the EPC as most people would imagine.
 Certainly not nearly as much as the heating, the insulation and the type of fuel used as mentioned above.
-However, where it does have a larger impact, is if your property is upgraded from single glazing to double glazing.
+However, where it will have a more substantial impact, is if your property is upgraded from single glazing to double glazing.
 If you are improving from pre 2002 double glazing, to current double glazing, this will only show as a small rise in the energy rating of the home.

-With double glazing the perception is generally felt by the customer in terms of comfort from a decrease in draughts.
-Because the EPC doesn’t take into account the condition of any particular item, this comfort gain is not measured.
+With double glazing the perception is generally noticed by the customer in terms of comfort from a reduction in draughts.
+Unfortunately the EPC doesn’t take into account the condition of any particular item, this comfort gain is not measured.

 Low Energy Lights

-Again low energy lighting does help the Energy Performance Certificate since they are an inexpensive improvement that contributes to reduced energy costs but nowhere near the same contribution as heating controls, heating system, and insulation.
+Again low energy lights does help the Energy Performance Certificate as they are an affordable improvement that contributes to reduced energy costs but nowhere near the same contribution as heating controls, heating system, and insulation.

 Campbell Park Landlord EPC Services

 The regulations for property owners are forever increasing.
-For anyone who is a property owner, be sure that you don’t fall foul of the regulations, as civil fees and penalties as much as £5,000 could be issued.
+For anyone who is a property owner, be sure that you don’t fall foul of the regulations, as civil penalty charges as much as £5,000 could be issued.

 Take a look at our guidelines for quick advice.
-We also offer reduced prices for multiple properties.
+We also provide discounts for a number of properties.

 Letting agent handing over key